ymyzk/wsgi_lineprof/README.rst

 Run the above script to start web server, then access http://127.0.0.1:8080.

-The results are outputted to stdout after each requests by default.
+The results are outputted to stdout by default.
 You can see the results like this:

 ::